 Opportunities and Honors Change, revision, experimentation, and exploration-all are vital to Western Maryland's continuing pursuit of excellence.
 Each year many new opportunities for students and faculty members arise and new achievements in the community are honored.
-Here is a sampling: Academic departments have added new courses including: Photography, Commercial Art, Public Relations, Journalism, Greek, Music History, Music Ensemble, Human Relations, Management, and God, Human Suffering, and the Holocaust.
-New minors have been established in accounting, sports communications, athletic training, aquatics, outdoor education, and sports coaching.
-Student internships are now available at the Frederick Cancer Research Center in biology, and at other sites in industry, politics, television, and social work.
+Here is a sampling: Academic departments have added new courses including: Photography, Graphic Art, Philanthropy, Computer Science, World of Light and Color, and Jewish Image in Western Literature.
+New minors have been established in accounting, comparative literature, classics, aquatics, outdoor education, and sports coaching.
+Student internships are now available at the Frederick Cancer Research Center in chemistry, and at other sites in industry, politics, television, and social work.
 A word processing center for students in writing classes, featuring Macintosh personal computers, has recently opened.
-Last year, the College's teacher education program was named the State of Maryland's most innovative.

-Faculty members are consulting in chemistry at the Naval Weapons Research Laboratory and at the National Institutes of Health; with CBS Publications and Walt Disney Productions on educational projects; and with PBS on a 13-part television series on Maryland writers Others are conducting biological research at the Savannah River Ecological Laboratory; making a film on French archaeological sties; and spending their sabbaticals and holidays studying such subjects as deafness, Islamic art in the Near East, and ancient games of Greece.
+In recent years, the College's teacher education program was named the State of Maryland's most innovative.
+Faculty members are consulting in chemistry at the Naval Weapons Research Laboratory and at the National Institutes of Health; with CBS Publications and Walt Disney Productions on educational projects; and with PBS on a 13-part television series on Maryland writers.
+Others are conducting biological research at the Savannah River Ecological Laboratory; making a film on French archaeological sites; and spending their sabbaticals and holidays studying such subjects as deafness, Islamic art in the Near East, and ancient games of Greece.
 Students have consistently scored in the 83rd percentile or better on the Graduate Record Examination in economics.
 Seventy-five percent of the chemistry department's graduates have enrolled in graduate school.
 A recent study ranked Western Maryland among the nation's top 50 institutions in the percentage of graduates who earn Ph.D.'s in the life sciences.
 One student won a Fulbright Fellowship to study abroad in Austria.
 Others have worked as advisors to Junior Achievement companies in the community, and with faculty members researching the enzymology of birth defects, cystic fibrosis, and cancer.
-Last year, three students were nominated as Academic-All Americans for their achievements in academics and athletics.
+Over the past five years 25 athletes have been nominated to Academic All-America teams for their achievements in academics and athletics.